updated on 23 July 2024

 The main thing to remember is to give yourself enough time to properly prepare.
 You should:

-A note on word count – this is an indicator of how much we expect you to write in your answer.
+A note on word count limits – this is an indicator of how much we expect you to write in your answer.
 If you’re not close to the word limit, you’re unlikely to have answered the question properly.
 I can’t tell you how many LawCareersNetLIVE applications I’ve had to reject because candidates answer the questions in just a couple of words.
-It’s disappointing and doesn’t give you the best chance to shine – which is what the application form is for!
+Not only is it disappointing; but it also doesn’t give you the best chance to shine – which is the whole point of the application form!

 No one expects you to be the finished article, but you need to show that you: